oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/cmake-gpu/README.md

 This project is a template designed to help you create your own Data Parallel C++ application for GPU targets.
 The template assumes the use of CMake to build your application.
 See the supplied `CMakeLists.txt` file for hints regarding the compiler options and libraries needed to compile a Data Parallel C++ application for GPU targets.
 And review the `main.cpp` source file for help with the header files you should include and how to implement "device selector" code for targeting your application's runtime device.

 ## Key Implementation Details
-The basic DPC++ project template for FPGA targets.
+The basic DPC++ project template for GPU targets.

 ## License
 Code samples are licensed under the MIT license.
 See